Homotopy theory of curved operads and curved algebras: Complete cooperads

 We recall the construction of the \emph{tree cooperad} in an additive category.
 This construction is taken directly from~\cite[5.8.6]{LodayVallette} with very mild adaptations (using coinvariants instead of invariants and working in greater generality).
 We recall it explicitly because we will need to work with it intimately.\\

 The following construction works in a cocomplete symmetric monoidal additive category equipped with the composition product $\circ$ and unit $I$.
-We however work in the category $\Mm$ described in the beginning of Section \ref{section: operads} for the results arriving after.
+We will work in the more restricted category $\Mm$ described in the beginning of Section \ref{section: operads} for the results arriving after.

 \begin{construction}[Tree cooperad] For $M$ an $\sS$-module in $\Mm$, we write $\Tt^c M$ as the colimit (in $\sS$-modules) over $n$ of $\Tt_n M$, where $\Tt_n M$ is defined in Section \ref{section: free operad}.